syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/keytip.md

 ## Ribbon launcher icon keytip

-You can add keytip to launcher icon by using the `launcherIconKeyTip` property.
+You can add keytip to the launcher icon by using the `launcherIconKeyTip` property.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}